sharON

 CONSORTIUM

-Five European countries – Poland, Estonia, Bulgaria, Italy and Slovakia – are taking part in the project and are working together to develop an advisory programme for sharing economy SMEs.
-The aim of the project is to increase the level of public knowledge about the benefits of the sharing economy, popularize the phenomenon among entrepreneurs, as well as to make local authorities aware of the potential of the sharing economy to support the activities of start-ups that use it.
+The project involves five European countries – Poland, Estonia, Bulgaria, Italy and Slovakia – who are working together to develop an advisory program for SMEs operating on the basis of the sharing economy.
+The aim of the project is to increase the level of public awareness of the benefits of the sharing economy, popularize the phenomenon among entrepreneurs, and make local authorities aware of the potential of the sharing economy so that they support the activities of start-ups that use it.

-The sectors covered by this project are transportation, real estate, fintech, food, education and knowledge, manufacturing, design, retail, tourism and media.
+The sectors covered by this project are: transportation, real estate, fintech, food, education and knowledge, manufacturing, design, retail, tourism and media.

-(Implementation period: 01.12.2017 – 31.12.2019)
+(implementation period: 01.12.2017 – 31.12.2019)

-Warsaw, University Library, St. Dobra 56/66
+Warsaw, University Library, ul.
+Dobra 56/66

-SOCIAL FUNDING = THE ECONOMY OF THE FUTURE
+SOCIAL FINANCING = ECONOMY OF THE FUTURE

-• What is social funding?
+• What is social financing?

-Paweł Nykiel
+Pawel Nykiel

 Divide You

-dr. Agata Stasik
+Dr. Agata Stasik

 Bartosz Kwiatkowski

-Rafał Krenz
+Rafal Krenz

-Social Innovation Laboratory University of Warsaw
+Social Innovation Laboratory, University of Warsaw

 DELab University of Warsaw